Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **Driving motor** : Power functions Large-motor made by LEGO™.
 <image src="https://ae01.alicdn.com/kf/Sc4433b091f32440e8094b8ab8c003eacI/2pcs-Enhanced-Red-L-Servo-Motor-Compatible-With-Legoeds-Power-Functions-MOC-Parts-Building-Blocks.jpg" width = "400">

-We have chosen a fast and incredibly user-friendly motor for our robot.
-With just a few minutes of soldering the wires, we are ready to use it.
-This motor is perfect for our robot as it's neither too fast nor too slow, and it's quite easy to attach to the robot frame.
-Additionally, it can be adjusted for Lego and Arduino by soldering.

 ### Specification
 - Speed: 380 rpm
 - Maximum torque : 40 Ncm